zubairahm3d/Beginner-Level-Solidity-Projects/3. Smart Contract Security and Access Control/README.md

 # Smart Contract Security and Access Control (31-45)

-A collection of intermediate-to-advanced smart contract examples focusing on security patterns, access control mechanisms, and practical blockchain interactions.
+A collection of intermediate-to-advanced smart contract projects focusing on security patterns, access control mechanisms, and practical blockchain interactions.
 These projects emphasize secure development practices and real-world contract functionalities.

 ---